-While traditional, short-term marketing and advertising provide businesses an effective way to generate leads, content marketing focuses on long-term, reliable growth and high ROI.
+While marketing and advertising provide businesses an effective way to generate leads in the short-term, content marketing creates long-term, reliable growth and high ROI.

 To use content marketing effectively for lead generation, you must create a variety of content types, including blogs, product pages, white papers, and case studies.
 This content—optimized for Google’s evolving search algorithm—targets users at different stages in their buying journey.
 For example, blogs are used to target people doing research on Google who probably haven’t heard of your company.
 When written excellently and targeted to the searcher’s intent, they also enable businesses to reach the top spots in Google’s search results without having to pay for ad placement.
 In contrast to blogs, longer content such as white papers and case studies are used to engage visitors more deeply, acquiring their contact information for e-mail marketing and warming them up towards a sale.

 This guide will help you understand the spectrum of content professionals create for digital marketing purposes and how to use each type of content to generate leads.

 How Content Marketing Generates Leads

 To explain how content marketing attracts leads and moves them through the conversion pathway, we’ll begin with a general overview of the marketing funnel.

 The diagram below lays out the 3 stages of marketing conversion accompanied by the content types that marketers use in that stage to push visitors through the funnel.

 Stage 1: Discovery

 During the Discovery stage, content marketers earn inclusion in Google’s search results by creating excellent, keyword-targeted content.
 Businesses can also utilize the complementary marketing channel of social media during this stage by sharing content on social channels as it is published.
 (NOTE: Social media doesn’t generate leads, but it really helps in warming them up once they’re aware of your brand.)